 We introduce the model in three steps.
-Firstly, we describe the message received by the persuadee and how she can elaborate the information it contains.
-Secondly, we study the behavior of the persuadee with respect to both the choice of the elaboration level and the reaction to the offer.
-Finally, we introduce the persuader and we analyze his strategic choice regarding the reference cue.
+Firstly, we describe the message received by the persuadee (to whom we refer as "she") and how she can elaborate the information it contains.
+Secondly, we study her behavior with respect to both the choice of the elaboration level and the reaction to the offer.
+Finally, we introduce the persuader (to whom we refer as "he") and we analyze his strategic choice regarding the reference cue.
 At the end of the section a discussion of the potential interpretations of the model is provided.